Engineering Hierarchical Symmetries: IN QUANTUM CLOCK MODEL

+We expect that the prethermal lifetime, for a fixed driving period, should converge to a finite value in the thermodynamic limit.
+To verify this, we perform numerical simulations of quantum spin chains of different system sizes, although the simulations are inevitably limited to relatively small sizes by the exponential growth of the many-body Hilbert space.
+In Fig.~\ref{fig:finitesize} we plot the time evolution of the $y$-magnetization for $1/(JT)=10$ and different system sizes.
+The relaxation process depends on the system size, especially for small sizes, e.g., $L=9$.
+However, the time evolution of local observables starts converging already for $L\geq12$ for sufficiently long times, $lJT\approx 10^3$.
+Finite size effects only become visible after this time scale~\cite{fleckenstein2021thermalization}, where the (normalized) order parameter already drops below $0.1$, which is smaller than the threshold values used to extract the prethermal lifetime in Fig.~\ref{fig:SU2}.

-\section{\HS in $Z_4$ Quantum Clock Model}
+\section{\HS IN $Z_4$ QUANTUM CLOCK MODEL}

-In this section, we give the details of the effective Hamiltonian corresponding to the \HS ladder that implements the $\mathbb{Z}_4$ quantum clock model.
+In this appendix, we give the details of the effective Hamiltonian corresponding to the \HS ladder that implements the $\mathbb{Z}_4$ quantum clock model.
 Consider the two Hamiltonians $H_1$ and $H_0$ that preserve the $\mathbb{Z}_4$ and $\mathbb{Z}_2$ symmetry, respectively:

 Following the driving protocol defined in Sec.~\ref{sec:4}, the effective Hamiltonian over four drive periods, $U_F^4 = e^{-iQ4T}$, is:

 A Hamiltonian $\mathcal{O}$ is $Z_4$ and $Z_2$-preserving when $[\mathcal{O},\prod_{i}X_i] = 0$ and $[\mathcal{O},\prod_iX_i^2] = 0$.
 Clearly $[Q^{(0)}, \prod_{i}X_i]=0;\;[Q^{(1)}, \prod_{i}X_i]\ne0,\;[Q^{(1)}, \prod_{i}X_i^2]=0;\;[Q^{(2)}, \prod_{i}X_i]\ne0, \;[Q^{(2)}, \prod_{i}X_i^2]\ne0$, showing the $\mathbb{Z}_4\to\mathbb{Z}_2\to E$ HS.